This statement covers: Jet2 plc, Jet2.com Limited, Jet2holidays Limited, Dart Leasing & Finance Limited and Jet2 Transport Services Limited.

 Jet2 plc and its group companies including Jet2holidays Limited and Jet2.com Limited (the ‘Group’) recognises that modern slavery and human trafficking are significant global issues presenting a challenge for businesses worldwide.
-Consequently, the Group has a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in its business dealings; and continually reviewing its practices to combat slavery and human trafficking.
+Consequently, the Group has a zero-tolerance approach to modern slavery and is committed to: acting ethically and with integrity in its business dealings; and continually reviewing its practices to combat slavery and human trafficking.

 The Group has in place the following policies reflecting its commitment to acting ethically and with integrity in all its business relationships:

-Date: 28 September 2017
+Date: 22nd September 2022